joshperry/govpn/readme.md

 - server (server:443): The hostname:port of the VPN server.

-- tun.name (tun_govpn): The device name for the tun adapter.
+- tun.name (tun_govpnc): The device name for the tun adapter.

 - tls.cert (client.crt): The client cert chain in PEM format.
 - tls.key (client.key): The client private key in PEM format.